jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 Gee, the commands inside an object are no longer imaginary references.
 They are real ones now.
 I guess, that only if you link to the development version, changes are ventilated through from the classes to the objects.

-But command as a concept, as a way to establish interchangeability between class commands and command parameters, also needs to subdivise the class commands into interfaces: one for each module commands are defined in.
+But command as an aspect, as a way to establish interchangeability between class commands and command parameters, also needs to subdivise the class commands into interfaces: one for each module commands are defined in.
-How that is established by command as a concept is yet to be determined.
+How that is established by command as an aspect is yet to be determined.

 Automatic Containment for Relations is still a problem.
 Line merges for relations between commands and objects may have the same problem.
 I didn’t account for that earlier.
 A good example of this problem is yet to be drawn out.